track()

 ParameterTypeRequiredDescription

-eventNamestringYesThe name of the event (e.g., 'Order Completed')
+eventNamestringYesThe name of the event (e.g., 'purchase')

 propertiesRecord<string, unknown>NoKey-value pairs describing the event